 Young people may play board games every once in a while if they have the time, but for people over 60, it may be more usual than occasional.
 It’s not uncommon to see a group of 60-year-olds gathered around a table, laughing and joking as they roll the dice or mark their bingo cards.
 These activities provide entertainment and a sense of community and belonging that is so important at any age.

 Whether it’s a classic Monopoly game or a thrilling bingo round, these activities never seem to lose their charm.
 Playing board games and bingo also provides a wonderful opportunity for seniors to connect with others and build new friendships.
-In a increasingly digital and isolated world, these games offer a chance for face-to-face interaction and human connection.
+In an increasingly digital and isolated world, these games offer a chance for face-to-face interaction and human connection.

 5. Reading Newspapers